 The outdoor area is as important as the indoor environment and we give all children the choice to develop and extend their learning inside and/or outside at every opportunity, every day.
 Parents are asked that the children have wellington boots at school and waterproof clothing is available, so children are protected.
 This enables children to be outside regardless of the weather to ensure we reduce any barriers for learning.
-The outside area at Northgate Primary school is an extension of our continuous provision, with a variety of resources to facilitate learning, some of which are planned by staff and others allow child choice.
-Activities are carefully modelled every week, so children are aware of each area's learning intention.
-High standard are set for tidying up so that the children take ownership of the areas and treat resources with respect.
+The outside area at Northgate Primary school is an extension of our continuous provision, with a variety of resources to facilitate learning, some of which are planned by staff and others allow children choice.

-5. Pupil premium
+Pupil premium